amazeeio/drupal-integrations/README.md

-# pantheon-systems/drupal-integrations
+# amazeeio/drupal-integrations

-Add this project to any Drupal distribution based on drupal/core-composer-scaffold to enable it for use on Pantheon.
+Add this project to any Drupal distribution based on drupal/core-composer-scaffold to enable it for use on Lagoon.

-This project enables the following Pantheon/Drupal integrations:
+This project enables the following Lagoon integrations:

-- Injects the Pantheon database credentials for the Drupal site
+- Injects the Lagoon database credentials for the Drupal site
-- Provides a default PHP version to use (7.3)
-- Enables HTTPS (in transitional mode) by default
-- Demonstrates how to turn on twig debugging on non-production Pantheon environments
+- Demonstrates how to turn on twig debugging on non-production Lagoon environments
 - Sets the path to:
   - Configuration import / export directory
   - Private files
   - Temporary files
   - Twig cache files
 - Establishes a secure, random hash salt for Drupal
-- Injects the Pantheon Service Provider (clears edge cache on cache rebuild, etc.)
 - Prevents the user from updating Drupal core with Drush
-- Configures the trusted host patterns to avoid a warning that is not applicable to Panthoen
+- Configures the trusted host patterns to avoid a warning that is not applicable to Lagoon
 - Ignores large cache directories (e.g. node modules and bower components)

 ## Enabling this project